 This bridge program is designed to prepare you for graduate-level work.
 You will:

 - Study major research methods and approaches to improving health care and patient outcomes

 - Update your knowledge and skill in health assessment

 - Learn how to create healthy work environments and improve population health

 The online RN to MSN program requires the completion of ten “bridge” courses (30 credits) with a minimum GPA of 3.0 in order to progress to MSN-level course work.

 Gonzaga University is now offering scholarship opportunities to new students in the online RN to MSN and MSN Nurse Educator and Health Systems Leadership programs (graduate courses only).
+Download the scholarship application form here.
 For more information about these scholarships please inquire with the admissions department 1-866-380-5323.

 PLEASE NOTE: We are not admitting nursing students from the following states: AR, AL, DE and NC.